The service provider, meaning the company or party providing the service, is responsible for the safety of bungee jumping.

 - Make sure that the right kind of rope is selected by weighing the jumper.
 The harness must not fail in the middle of the jump, and it must be ensured separately that the harness fits each jumper.

 - Make sure that the jumping equipment has appropriate backup systems.
-For example, ankle cuffs are secured with a full body or sit harness.
+For example, ankle cuffs are secured with a full body or hip harness which has a chest attachment as an additional part.

 - Make sure that the equipment is in good condition.